 If you need access to other health services this may be able to be arranged, for example a Dentist.
+As this service has a long wait list you will be assessed by nursing staff in the first instance.

 If you need to see a specialist a referral will be made to the Royal Hobart Hospital or other healthcare provider.